-Many Offices of Finance struggle with this problem.
+Many organizations struggle with this problem.
 In fact, Western & Southern Financial Group decided to partner with Trintech in order to create a fully effective control framework and implement best practices into their risk management strategy.

 Best Practices for Risk Management

-When the Office of Finance uses spreadsheets, point solutions and manual processes for the Record to Report, important items will inevitably fall through the gaps and achieving a thorough control framework is nearly impossible.
+When the Office of Finance uses spreadsheets, point solutions, and manual processes for the financial close, essential items will inevitably fall through the gaps, and achieving a comprehensive control framework is nearly impossible.

 Best Practice #1: Standardize Processes with a Risk-Based Approach

-One of the biggest downfalls of a Record to Report executed with tools like spreadsheets is that every entity in the organization tends to perform the processes according to their own layouts and regulations, complicating the reporting and reviews.
+One of the biggest downfalls of executing the financial close with tools like spreadsheets is that every entity in the organization tends to perform the processes according to their own layouts and regulations, complicating the reporting and reviews.
 Standardizing all financial processes — reconciliations (including intercompany), journal entries and the overall close — within a System of Controls is key to creating an effective compliance framework.

 Setting Up A System of Controls

-A System of Controls streamlines all activities within the Record to Report and contains an organization’s compliance framework.
+A System of Controls streamlines all activities within the financial close process and contains an organization’s compliance framework.
 The System of Controls must take into consideration all regulatory bodies (whether public, like the SEC, or private, like capital providers) and standards (such as HIPAA, SOX, etc.).
-Standardizing your processes within a System of Controls is essential to pave the way to expanded automation within your Record to Report to enable the most efficient and effective processes.
+Standardizing your processes within a System of Controls is essential to pave the way to expanded automation within your financial close to enable the most efficient and effective processes.

 The first step in establishing a System of Controls is to evaluate and standardize the organization’s current financial processes, which includes tasks such as:

-- Identifying the key activities that take place both in the overall Record to Report and inside each individual process
+- Identifying the key activities that take place both in the overall financial close and inside each individual process

 - Determining how each process should be functioning, so that it is performed uniformly across the organization (i.e.: reconciliations, including review and approvals, will be executed the same way in every entity)